-I believe part of the answer is in recasting sustainable business model as resilience.
+For business models to be sustainable, they need to emphasize resilience.
 Resilience not only recognizes the importance of profits, but also values longevity and bouncing back from shocks.
 It shifts the paradigm from business-centric to recognizing that businesses are part of a wider system – a resilient business requires resilient relationships.

 Five elements for a sustainable business model

 Based in systems theory, approaching sustainability as resilience reveals some important insights into organizational forms, some of which I describe below.

 Diversity: The firm needs a diverse set of resources, people and investments to be resilient.
 While diverse investments are seen to draw on resources and absorb managerial attention, a single line of business, single sources of revenues, or people with similar mindsets can expose the firm to greater risks.
 Firms can no longer simply ‘stick to the knitting.’

 Modularity: Matrixed organizations are often seen as facilitating knowledge flows.
 However, such organizations are not only resource intensive, they expose the whole organization to shocks as they reverberate through the organization.
 Organizations need to be less interdependent, and focus on modularity (keeping functions separate), so they can be insulated from shocks.